How To Help A Dog’s Upset Stomach

 - Bacterial infection

 Does your dog suffer from symptoms often?
-This may indicate an issue with their gastrointestinal tract or be a sign of a food sensitivity or allergy… Did you know that the most common food reactions in dogs are beef, dairy, chicken, and wheat?
+This may indicate an issue with their gastrointestinal tract or be a sign of a food sensitivity or allergy for which you should consult your vet… Did you know that the most common food reactions in dogs are beef, dairy, chicken, and wheat?

 If your suspect your dog might be allergic to food, always discuss your concerns with your vet.
 You could consider switching to hypoallergenic diet formulations that are on the market which contain hydrolyzed proteins, meaning that the ‘reactive’ proteins are already broken down into molecules that the immune system will not recognize as allergens.

 If you decide to try a specialized hypoallergenic dog food, it should be fed for a minimum of 8-12 weeks to assess your pooch’s response.
 It is important to feed them only the hypoallergenic dog food during this period, avoiding all other foods, treats, table scraps, and medicine whilst introducing the new specially-formulated food.